spacetelescope/jwst/docs/jwst/jump/arguments.rst

 **Parameters for Baseline Cosmic Ray Jump Detection**

 * ``--rejection_threshold``: A floating-point value that sets the sigma threshold for jump detection.
-In the code sigma is determined using the read noise from the read noise reference file and the Poisson noise (based on the median difference between samples, and the gain reference file).
+In the code, sigma is determined using the read noise from the read noise reference file and the Poisson noise (based on the median difference between samples and the gain reference file).
 Note that any noise source beyond these two that may be present in the data will lead to an increase in the false positive rate and thus may require an increase in the value of this parameter.
 The default value of 4.0 for the rejection threshold will yield 6200 false positives for every million pixels, if the noise model is correct.

 * ``--maximum_cores``: The fraction of available cores that will be used for multi-processing in this step.
-The default value is 'none' which does not use multi-processing.
+The default value is 'none', which does not use multi-processing.
 The other options are 'quarter', 'half', and 'all'.
 Note that these fractions refer to the total available cores and on most CPUs these include physical and virtual cores.
 The clock time for the step is reduced